faridfarahmand/SSU/Lora/CubeCell/ArduinoProject/readme.md

 ![image](https://github.com/user-attachments/assets/9e59385d-c442-4702-8a01-90acf545bbfb)

 7. Click on one of teh received data lines.
 You will see teh details of each packet.
-Note the information such as uplink data, SNR, location, RSSI, time stamp, received time, etc.
+Note the information such as uplink data, SNR, location, RSSI, time stamp, received time, etc. It is important to note the difference between some of these parameters:
+- "SNR" refers to the Signal-to-Noise Ratio, which indicates the strength of a received signal compared to background noise
+- "RSSI" (Received Signal Strength Indicator) simply measures the raw signal strength received,
+- "Channel RSSI" specifically refers to the RSSI value measured on the designated communication channel used by the device on TTN.

    ![image](https://github.com/user-attachments/assets/3bee3f2c-fb17-4089-acd3-51cabdbc2206)